-Foremost, you need to be aware of derivatives trading.
 Derivatives are types of securities where the prices are determined by the value of its intrinsic or underlying asset.
-These assets could be stocks, bonds, commodities etc. The common types of derivatives trading include derivative securities such as forwards, futures, options and swaps.
+These assets could be stocks, bonds, commodities etc. Some common types of derivatives trading include derivative securities such as forwards, futures, options and swaps.

-Derivatives trading can provide protection against the risks associated with the price movements of the underlying assets.
-So, traders dealing with derivatives securities are also called hedgers or speculators.
+Derivatives trading can protect against the risks associated with the price movements of the underlying assets.
+The traders dealing with derivatives securities are called hedgers or speculators.
 Along with hedging against price movements, derivatives trading can also allow trading firms to negotiate better terms of trade.
-At times, fund managers use derivatives trading to reach the targeted asset allocation in their investment portfolios.
+At times, fund managers use derivatives trading to manage their investment portfolios’ targeted asset allocation.

-Now, derivatives are traded in two types of markets: in a central trading exchange such as the National Stock Exchange (NSE), Bombay Stock Exchange and Multi Commodity Exchange of India Ltd (MCX) or via over-the-counter market.
-The derivatives which are traded through stock exchanges are known as Exchange Traded Derivatives (ETDs), while those traded between two or more different parties - without the involvement of stock exchanges or any other formal intermediary - are known as over the counter derivatives.
+Derivatives are traded in two types of markets: in a central trading exchange such as the National Stock Exchange (NSE), Bombay Stock Exchange and Multi Commodity Exchange of India Ltd (MCX) or via an over-the-counter market.
+The derivatives traded through centralised stock exchanges are known as Exchange Traded Derivatives (ETDs).
+In contrast, those traded between two or more different parties without the involvement of stock exchanges or any other formal intermediary are known as over-the-counter derivatives.

-Over the counter trading is conducted through dealer networks, and these derivatives are frequently referred to as unlisted stocks.
-The broker/dealer network conducts the trade in OTC derivatives through direct negotiation.
+Over-the-counter derivatives trading is conducted through dealer networks, and these derivatives are frequently referred to as unlisted stocks.
+The broker/dealer network conducts OTC derivatives trade through direct negotiation in which the two parties agree upon the terms.
 There can be two types of OTC derivatives market:

-Here, over the counter trading is conducted between different dealers.
-Dealers negotiate prices to hedge against risks.
+Here, over-the-counter trading is conducted between different dealers.
+They negotiate prices to hedge against risks.

-Here, over the counter trading is conducted between a dealer and a customer.
-Dealers provide the prices for buying and selling of derivatives to customers.
+Here, over-the-counter trading is conducted between a dealer and a customer.
+Dealers provide the prices for buying and selling of derivatives to the customers, which are agreed upon by the customers.